Mass Mutual sues JP Morgan over 'smart' retirement trademark

-(Reuters) - Unable to reach a compromise with JPMorgan Chase & Co (JPM.N) over the use of the term “smart” in relation to its lucrative retirement savings products, major life insurance provider MassMutual is taking the banking company to court.
+Oct 17 (Reuters) - Unable to reach a compromise with JPMorgan Chase & Co over the use of the term “smart” in relation to its lucrative retirement savings products, major life insurance provider MassMutual is taking the banking company to court.

 MassMutual said discussions on Friday over its RetireSmart brand and the bank’s SmartRetirement trademark had failed, prompting it to immediately file a lawsuit in Massachusetts federal court.